costantinoai/bluesky-tracker/README.md

 # Create your configuration file
 cp .env.example .env

-# Edit .env with your Bluesky handle (and optionally app password)
+# Edit .env with your Bluesky handle and app password (required)
 nano .env  # or use your preferred editor
 ```